pnp/powerapps-samples/samples/ClockTimePickerComponent/README.md

 To use the component in this sample, you'll need to pass the components Output Properties to a local or global variable within the Canvas App.

 The component consists of the following Output Properties that can pass through data:
-`Hour` - the selected hour whether in HH or hh format.
+`Hour` - the selected hour in HH format.
 `Minute` - the selected minute
 `FullTime` - the full time selected in HH:mm format `AMPM` - the selected Ante/Post Meridiem